Last Updated on October 26, 2023 by Sorin Petroj

 - Some reviewers mentioned that these balls might feel slightly more significant than other models.

-- It can be pretty expensive.
+- This ping pong ball can be pretty expensive.

 4. Butterfly A40+ 3-star Table Tennis Balls